-However, upon close examination, it appears that a naive application of this promissing idea gives rise to another serious problem.
+However, upon close examination, it appears that a naive application of this promising idea gives rise to another serious problem.
 S. Mathur and J. Polchinski and his collaborators independently pointed out that if one assumes the unitarity of the boundary theory, a region with highly excited quanta, dubbed "firewall", would form in the neighborhood of the black hole horizon, and the celebrated equivalence principle of general relativity would breakdown.
-Then the spacetime would end at the horizon and the interior of a black hole together with the information stored within cannot be described by the boundary theory.
+Then spacetime would end at the horizon and the interior of a black hole together with the information stored within cannot be described by the boundary theory.

-It is in this context, Dr. Raju, together with K. Papadodimas, presented a novel ingeneous idea which would resolve this impasse.
-They made use of the thermo-field double description of field theory at finite temperature, which makes use of a highly entangled system of two copies of the original system under consideration.
+In this context, Dr. Raju, together with K. Papadodimas, presented a novel ingenious idea to resolve this impasse.
+They used the thermo-field double description of field theory at finite temperature, which uses a highly entangled system of two copies of the original system under consideration.
 In the limit of large N for the typical boundary theory with SU(N) gauge symmetry, they demonstrated that one can construct an effective operator, in terms of a non-trivial combination of operators of the first copy describing the system outside the horizon, which when acted on the thermo-field double state can create a state in the second system in a characteristic state-dependent way.
 They further argued that this second copy can be interpreted as the Hilbert space describing the interior of a black hole.
 Thus, their idea materialized the notion of so-called "black hole complementarity" and asserts that the information inside a black hole can already be fully encoded in the system outside.